massimo-marino/dice/README.md

 # dice
-dice: a test program for random numbers generation
+dice: A test program for random numbers generation

+# How To Build

+Standard build with cmake:

+mkdir build
+cd build
+cmake ..
+make
+./dice